-When the snow finally melts, knobby tire enthusiasts can get their kicks at Catskill ski resorts.
-Plattekill Mountain in Roxbury dishes out a trail system at the Plattekill Bike Park offering riding for all levels in the summer months, including group riding sessions like Rise and Shine Morning Mountain Bike Adventures and competitions like the USAC State Championship.
+When the snow finally melts, knobby tire enthusiasts can feed their adrenaline by exploring the Catskills mountain biking trails.
+Plattekill Mountain in Roxbury dishes out a trail system at the Plattekill Bike Park that offers riding for all levels in the summer months, including group riding sessions like Rise and Shine Morning Mountain Bike Adventures and competitions like the USAC State Championship.
 In Windham, riders will find challenging tracks at the Windham Mountain Bike Park that receive high marks from pros who compete there annually during the UCI World Cup Festival.
-If you looking for something more low-key but still on two wheels, try road cycling or biking one of the regions hybrid gravel trail.
+If you looking for something more low-key but still on two wheels, try road biking on one of the regions hybrid gravel trail.

-Year-round, climbers will find a variety of opportunities to scale the Catskills' greatest heights, including the region's steepest walls during a rock climb in the summer, and ice climbing adventures in the winter.
-For the latter, try Platte Clove and other waterfalls in the Stony Clove, or the varying levels of climbing difficulty offered at Peekamoose Road Falls near Sundown.
-If coming down is more intriguing that coming up, learn how to rappel at the Sundance Rappel Tower in Phoenicia.
+Year-round, climbers will find a variety of opportunities to scale the Catskills' greatest heights, including the region's steepest walls during a rock climb in the 'Gunks in the summer, and ice climbing adventures in the winter.
+For ice climbing, try Platte Clove and other waterfalls in the Stony Clove, or the varying levels of climbing difficulty offered at Peekamoose Road Falls near Sundown.
+If coming down is more intriguing than coming up, learn how to rappel at the Sundance Rappel Tower in Phoenicia.

-With numerous classifications of rapids in the Catskills, the region offers whitewater adventure for everyone, whether you're a first-timer or a seasoned kayaker.
+With numerous classifications of rapids in the region, the Catskills offers whitewater rafting adventure for everyone, whether you're a first-time rafter or a seasoned kayaker.
 The Turnwood to East Branch Section of the Beaverkill River offers class II/III rapids along a 32-mile long stretch and makes for a great multiple-day trip.
-For shorter adventures, try the mild waters of the class I/II Halcottville to Margaretville section of the East Branch of the Delaware River, or the challenging Buttermilk Falls to Rondout stretch of Rondout Creek.
+For shorter adventures, try the mild waters of class I/II Halcottville to Margaretville section of the East Branch of the Delaware River, or the challenging Buttermilk Falls to Rondout stretch of Rondout Creek.

 If clocking some miles fulfills your need for adventure, the Catskills offer a variety of ways to log a few by air or foot.
-At Hunter Mountain, try New York Zipline Adventure Tours' 5-mile zipline network, including a ride on the Scenic Skyride, which reaches speeds up to 50 miles per hour 600 feet above the ground.
+At Hunter Mountain, take the Scenic Sky Ride to New York Zipline Adventure Tours' 5-mile zipline network which reaches speeds up to 50 miles per hour 600 feet above the ground!
 Don't worry, if you want to enjoy the scenic views from ground level, you can map out a scenic drive!
-For extreme ultrarunners, the Catskills are home to some of the best terrain for long distance running and top ultrarunning events like Manitou's Revenge, winding a whopping 54 miles from Windham to Phoenicia.
+For extreme ultrarunners, the Catskills are home to some of the best terrain for long-distance running and top ultrarunning events like Manitou's Revenge, winding a whopping 54 miles from Windham to Phoenicia.

 For more information about extreme outdoor adventure in the Catskills, be sure to consult with the region's many licensed outdoor guides.